MicrosoftDocs/windows-itpro-docs/windows/client-management/federated-authentication-device-enrollment.md

 The RequestSecurityToken (RST) must have the user credential and a certificate request.
 The user credential in an RST SOAP envelope is the same as in GetPolicies, and can vary depending on whether the authentication policy is OnPremise or Federated.
 The BinarySecurityToken in an RST SOAP body contains a Base64-encoded PKCS\#10 certificate request, which is generated by the client based on the enrollment policy.
 The client could have requested an enrollment policy by using MS-XCEP before requesting a certificate using MS-WSTEP.
 If the PKCS\#10 certificate request is accepted by the certification authority (CA) (the key length, hashing algorithm, and so on, match the certificate template), the client can enroll successfully.

-The RequestSecurityToken will use a custom TokenType (`http://schemas.microsoft.com/5.0.0.0/ConfigurationManager/Enrollment/DeviceEnrollmentToken`), because our enrollment token is more than an X.509 v3 certificate.
+The RequestSecurityToken uses a custom TokenType (`http://schemas.microsoft.com/5.0.0.0/ConfigurationManager/Enrollment/DeviceEnrollmentToken`), because our enrollment token is more than an X.509 v3 certificate.
 For more information, see the Response section.

 The RST may also specify many AdditionalContext items, such as DeviceType and Version.
 Based on these values, for example, the web service can return device-specific and version-specific DM configuration.